BabakShah/developerportal/_includes/custom/homepage.md

-## Affectiva Emotion SDK (Affdex)
+## Affectiva Emotion API & SDK (Affdex)

 Highly-connected devices, interactive technologies and advanced AI systems surround us daily, but as smart as these are, they lack the ability to sense and adapt to human emotions.
 At Affectiva, our mission is to bring emotional intelligence to the digital world; we are humanizing technology.

-Using our [software development kit](https://en.wikipedia.org/wiki/Software_development_kit), developers can now enrich digital experiences, apps, games, and other technologies by integrating our emotion detecting software and allowing devices to respond to users' emotions in real time.
+Using our [software development kit](https://en.wikipedia.org/wiki/Software_development_kit), developers can now enrich digital experiences, apps, games, and other technologies by integrating our emotion detecting software and allowing devices to respond to users' emotions in real time without cloud support.
+In addition, we provide a Restful API for apps use the cloud to analyze images and videos.

 ***

-### **To get started, choose your platform!**
+### **To get started, choose a platform!**
 {% include overview/platforms.html %}

 ***